nens/threedi-docs/source/d_settings_objects.rst

 Settings objects
 ================

-On this page an overview is given of all settings objects.
+On this page an overview of all settings objects is provided.

 .. _global_settings:

 Global settings
 ---------------

 The global settings of your schematisation.
-These are grouped in *General*, *Grid*, *Terrain information*, *Time*, *Settings id's*, *Extra options 1D*, and *Extra options 2D*.
+These can be grouped into categories: *General*, *Grid*, *Terrain information*, *Time*, *Settings id's*, *Extra options 1D*, and *Extra options 2D*.

 Global settings attributes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^